Azure/azure-powershell/src/Blueprint/Blueprint/help/New-AzBlueprintArtifact.md

 # New-AzBlueprintArtifact

 ## SYNOPSIS
-Create a new artifact and save it within a blueprint.
+Create a new artifact and save it within a blueprint definition.

 ## SYNTAX